MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/create-a-phone-system-auto-attendant-smb.md

 Once you have specified your business hours, then choose your call routing options for after hours.
 The same options are available as for the business hours call routing that you specified in **Step 3 - Call flow**.

-Click **Next** when you’re done.
+Click **Next** when you're done.

 > \[!div class=“nextstepaction”\] [Step 5 - Holiday call flow &gt;](/microsoftteams/business-voice/create-a-phone-system-auto-attendant-smb?tabs=holidays#steps)

 # Step 5Holidays

 You can have calls to your auto attendant routed differently on holidays than on other days.
-(If you don’t want to have a different call flow for holidays, you can skip this step.)
+(If you don't want to have a different call flow for holidays, you can skip this step.)

-Your auto attendant can have a call flow for each holiday you’ve set up.
+Your auto attendant can have a call flow for each holiday you've set up.
 You can add up to 20 scheduled holidays to each auto attendant.

 1. On the Holiday call settings page, click **Add**.